perrygeo/pyimpute/README.md

-python-gnn

-# Gradient Nearest Neighbor Mapping for Python
+## Gradient Nearest Neighbor Mapping for Python

 *This is just a placeholder for a project that is hopefully coming soon.*
 *For now, it's mostly ideas and very little code*

-## Overview
+### Overview

 [Gradient Nearest Neighbor](http://www.forestencyclopedia.net/p/p3453) mapping is a technique for estimating detailed characteristics of the landscape based on sparse point observations.
 The observations are imputed to the landscape based on their correspondence with several underlying explanatory variables for which we have full coverage raster data.
+[This poster](http://www.fsl.orst.edu/clams/download/posters/gnn_scaling.pdf) does a good job of visualizing the process.

-## The idea
+### The idea

 Build a python library to streamline the creation of GNN maps in order to